-- ▶ Figures 21 shows example schematics and layout.
+- ▶ Figures 23 shows example schematics and layout.
 It uses a 24 MHz crystal for the clock, and an SPI flash for booting.
-XS1-A12A-128-FB217 is powered directly from 3V3. - ▶ Figures 22 shows example schematics and layout for a design that uses an oscillator rather than a crystal.
-If required a 3V3 oscillator can be used (for example when sharing an oscillator with other parts of the design), but a resistor bridge must be included to reduce the XI/CLK input from 3V3 to 1V8. - ▶ Figure 23 shows example schematics and layout for a design that runs off the internal 20 MHz oscillator.
-The XS1-A12A-128-FB217 is powered directly from 3V3.
+The XS1-U12A-128-FB217 is powered directly from 5V.
+An optional ESD protection device is included to increase ESD protection from 2 to 15 kV. - ▶ Figures 24 shows example schematics and layout for a design that uses an oscillator rather than a crystal.
+If required a 3V3 oscillator can be used (for example when sharing an oscillator with other parts of the design), but a resistor bridge must be included to reduce the XI/CLK input from 3V3 to 1V8. - ► Figure 25 shows example schematics and layout for a design that does not use USB and that runs off the internal 20 MHz oscillator.
+The XS1-U12A-128-FB217 is powered directly from 3V3.